2 Days in Rome Itinerary: How to Spend A Weekend in Rome [From a Local!]

 1. Vatican Museums & Sistine Chapel

 There are two main sites to see in the Vatican: the Vatican Museums and the St. Peter’s Basilica.
-If you’re in Rome during Christmas or Easter, you’ll be able to catch the Pope speak from St. Peter’s Square, which surrounds the St. Peter’s Basilica.
+If you’re in Rome during Christmas or Easter, you’ll be able to catch the Pope speaking from St. Peter’s Square, which surrounds the St. Peter’s Basilica.

 Inside the Vatican Museums in Vatican City, Italy

+Start your visit to Vatican City with the Vatican Museums.
 There are many remarkable rooms and hidden gems inside the Vatican Museums.
 Among the best ones are the Gallery of Maps, the Raphael Rooms, and the Gallery of the Chandeliers.

-• Book a skip-the-line entry ticket if you want to completely avoid the lines and enter the museums through a separate entrance (the fastest one available).
+• Book a skip-the-line entry ticket to enter the museums through a separate reserved entrance (the fastest one available).
+It only costs €5 more than the regular ticket but will save you literally hours of waiting in line.

 • During the peak season of May to mid-September, arrive at least 15-30 mins before the opening time to avoid the long lines (unless you have a skip-the-line ticket).